GitLeeRepo/RegExNotes/RegExNotes.md

 In JavaScript these captured groups are returned as part of the result array returned from the str.match(regExp) method.
 The first (index zero) contains the entired matched result while indexes 1 through n contain the captured groups.

+Captured groups can be used for extracting substrings from within the original result, or for creating back references.
+Use non-captured groups (with the **?:**) when you are only interested in grouping and not extracting substrings.

 # Quantifiers

 * **+** - match one or more characters following the matched token.  **B\w+** matches "Bob", "Bonny" and "Bill", but not "B"